Toasting through the Liturgical Year

 Enjoying Wine with the LIturgical Year

-As a Catholic we don't have to be ashamed to enjoy drinking wine.
+As a Catholic we don’t have to be ashamed to enjoy drinking wine.
 Wine, approached temperately is a drink to enjoy socially.
 My family has always enjoyed having wine for our get-togethers.
-The two questions always raised are "Who is bringing the wine?" and "What kind?"
-(Generally my extended family enjoys bold reds, usually Cabernets. )
+The two questions always raised are “Who is bringing the wine?” and “What kind?”
+(Generally my extended family enjoys bold reds, usually Cabernets and Zinfandels. )

 My own courtship and marriage has been highlighted by the enjoying of various wines, for extra-special occasions and evening hours after the children are in bed.
 We have enjoyed sharing certain wines together, and those memories have enhanced the flavor of certain vintages.
 My husband and I try different varietals and various countries of origin, but always return back to the bold reds.

 Wine can be incorporated quite easily into adult celebrations of the Liturgical Year.
 I have a few unorthodox suggestions for expanding and trying different wines, and incorporating them into family and feast day celebrations at home.
 Of course wine connoisseurs may not agree with some of my suggestions, but truly, our family has found some very fine wines this way.
 It’s fun to experiment and wander away from the usual standards.

 To begin, I suggest familiarizing oneself about different types of wines and varieties from various regions from different countries.
 Next, know what flavors appeal most to you.
 Do you prefer sweet wines, bold reds, dry white wines, traditional varieties, or newer grapes?
 What countries do you want to “visit” by tasting?
 After all, wine doesn’t only come from France and California.